sonaidgr8/USS_NMF/README.md

 Please see our initial work:- Vijayan, Priyesh, et al. ["Semi-supervised learning for clusterable graph embeddings with NMF."] (https://priyeshv.github.io/R2L_SSNMF.pdf)

 ### How to run
+## Input:-
-Input: Input is organized as follows -
+    Input is organized as follows -
     Datasets/
         |_ _ _ <Dataset-name>
                     |_ _ _ <Dataset-name.mat>